Subtle Value-adds: Business Insurance

 Insurance will be required as soon as the round is closed anyway.
 A Directors and Officers insurance requirement is essentially a boilerplate term for institutional rounds these days.
 D&O protects the personal assets of the Directors and Officers and if the VC is taking a seat on the board this requirement is guaranteed to be in there.
 Key Man insurance is also usually required as well.

-We’ve seen our fair share of deals come down to the wire because the company was totally caught off-guard by insurance requirements.
+We’ve seen our fair share of deals with risk come down to the wire because the company was totally caught off-guard by insurance requirements.
 Having coverage in place prevents this pain point.

 [vc_btn title=”GET A QUOTE” style=”outline-custom” outline_custom_color=”#ee2524″ outline_custom_hover_background=”#ee2524″ outline_custom_hover_text=”#ffffff” shape=”square” size=”lg” align=”center” link=”url:https%3A%2F%2Fapp.foundershield.com%2Fusers%2Fsign_up|||”]